srinjoyc/fcl-docs/README.md

 ## `fcl.getEventsAtBlockIds(eventName,[...blockIds])`

-A builder function that returns all instances of a particular event (by name) within a set of blocks specified by block ids.
+A builder function that returns all instances of a particular event (by name) within a set of blocks, specified by block ids.

 :warning: The block range provided must be from the current spork.
-All events emitted during past sporks is current unavailable.

 ### Arguments